Birmingham Brain Injury Lawyer

-Alabama Lawyers Representing People With a Traumatic Brain Injury (TBI)
+Alabama Lawyers Representing Accident Victims Who Suffer Traumatic Brain Injuries (TBI)

 Attorney Karen Salter is a registered nurse as well as a lawyer.
 Attorney Carmen Ferguson is a former insurance adjuster.
 We are known for providing exceptional service and achieving positive results for clients.
 Over the years, we have obtained millions of dollars in financial compensation for injured people, including those with serious brain injuries.
 To arrange a free initial consultation, please contact our personal injury law office in Birmingham.